luiscoco/Kafka_Java_OrderProducer_Sample/README.md

+## Create a new Java application with VSCode

 We create a new folder to place the Java application.

 We right click inside the folder and we select the option **Open with VSCode**.